 If skiing isn’t your bag, why not try portions of the Green Mountain Long Trail?
 This extension of the Appalachian Trail is noteworthy for hitting all the range’s highest peaks but is, for this reason, difficult at times.

 Casual hikers and campers can also take advantage of the many free backcountry campsites.
+Or, check out Airbnbs in Vermont for something more cosy and comfortable.

 Other natural attractions worth visiting in Vermont are the Mad River, Quechee Gorge, Camel’s Hump, and the many gorgeous lakes – most notably Lake Willoughby and Lake Champlain.